 In just the last three days, states and large cities have announced lockdowns, seeking to restrict the movement of people and lessen points of contact in the face of a dramatic spike in COVID-19 infections.
 Social distancing coupled with regimens of basic hygiene such as regular hand washing are the primary means of fighting the spread of coronavirus generally and COVID-19 in particular.
 There is no vaccine, no cure.
 Its spread can only be managed through changes in human behavior - and those recommended changes are not available to people who are locked up.
 As even the most isolated jail cell requires a degree of social interaction between those incarcerated and the community in which they are situated, what happens behind these walls should concern us all.

 The biggest story this week has been the COVID-19 outbreak at the massive Rikers Island prison complex, which is under the authority of the city government in New York.
-As of March 24, the number of people imprisoned at Rikers with confirmed cases of COVID-19 , up from 39 cases fewer than 24 hours earlier.
+As of March 24, the number of people imprisoned at Rikers with confirmed cases of COVID-19 was 52, up from 39 cases fewer than 24 hours earlier.
 The number of staff testing positive was up to 30 from 21.
 Prisoners protesting the lack of medical care were pepper sprayed earlier this week.
-In a long yesterday, a public defender from Brooklyn compared Rikers to a “slave ship” noting that unsanitary conditions and overcrowding were setting the stage for “mass death.”
+In a long twitter thread yesterday, a public defender from Brooklyn compared Rikers to a “slave ship” noting that unsanitary conditions and overcrowding were setting the stage for “mass death.”
 There are more than 5,000 people incarcerated at Rikers Island.
-However, city officials are only planning to release .
+However, city officials are only planning to release 300 people.
 Mayor DeBlasio plans to release another 800 people from other city jail facilities.

 Last week, a man with a medical history that makes him especially vulnerable to contracting coronavirus, housed in a special-housing unit in one Rikers jail, called a social worker twice in one day to report that he was exhibiting symptoms of disease.
 Others in his special housing unit were coughing and exhibiting flu-like symptoms, the man told the social worker, who relayed the account to a lawyer who asked that they all remain anonymous to avoid reprisals.
 The men in the unit were told that there were not enough correction officers to transport them to the health clinic.